kyphan38/web/assets/docs/study/vault/3-install-vault.md

 - Uses cases
   - Proof-of-concept projects
   - Developing and testing new integrations
-  - Exploring and testing Vault’s new features
+  - Exploring and testing Vault's new features
   - Experimenting with Vault functionality

 To start the Vault dev server, use the following command